whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 ##Now that we have files... server magic!

-We could update each WoF record and it's dependents accordingly, but because San Francisco is a large locality with many placetype updates, we've developed in-house tools to automate some of this work.
-The following tasks need to be completed for records that we've edited:
+We've developed in-house tools to automate much of the import process for Who's on First.
+The following tasks will be auto-completed for records that we've edited:

 * Updates to the **supersedes** and **supersedes_by** fields.
 * All hierarchy values of "contained by" records need to be updated to include the new `wof:id`.
 To automate this reverse geocoding, we'll use the Point-In-Polygon (PIP) server which will rebuild a record's hierarchy.

 The Point-In-Polygon server is a tool that update parent IDs for descendent records.
-Records are assigned a parent ID based on what boundary they fall within, and, since we've updated many records in San Francisco, thousands of records will need their parent ID updated.
+Records are assigned a hierarchy based on their `wof:parent`, and, since we've updated many records in San Francisco, twe'll need to ensure these are all correct before import.
 This automated Point-In-Polygon server does an excellent job in automating this process compared to doing this work by hand.

 ##Conclusion